Everything you need to know about the 28-Day Pre-Charge Bail Limit

 As mentioned at the start of this article, the new bail time limit has been set at 28 days (extendable up to 3 months where authorised by a Superintendent and every three or six-month extension thereafter ad infinitum must be agreed by a Magistrate).

-RUI causes problems for suspects and the legal profession as there are no goals or timeframes for the police to work towards.
+Released Under Investigation causes problems for suspects and the legal profession as there are no goals or timeframes for the police to work towards.
 Theoretically the investigation can go on for years without an outcome, leaving us where we started before the new time limit.

 If further time is needed for more enquiries or to consider the evidence, the police can apply to a Magistrates Court to issue an extension.
 There is no proposed limit on how often such applications can be made to the Court but it is anticipated that the Court would need to be satisfied that the investigation is taking place expeditiously and that there are grounds to keep the suspect on bail.